 2. Draw attention to key areas quickly

-“The 5 second test” is a really effective test for your landing page.
+“The 5-second test” is an effective quick check for your landing page.

 As the name implies, you let somebody look at your landing page for 5 seconds.
 They are then asked questions which include:

 - What do you think this page was about?

 - What product do you think this company sells?